EDUCATING PROFESSIONALS OF VARYING BACKGROUNDS

 KRISTIE GATTO MA, CCC-SLP, COM®

 Kristie Gatto, MA, CCC-SLP, COM® received her bachelor’s and master’s degrees from the University of Houston in Houston, Texas.
-She has worked as a speech-language pathologist in the public and private settings.
-Ms. Gatto became the first certified orofacial myologist in the city of Houston in 2011.
-She is currently the owner of The Speech and Language Connection, which has two offices in the greater Houston area and multiple speech-language pathologists with various specialties.
+She has worked as a speech-language pathologist in the public and private school systems, skilled nursing, rehabilitation and children’s hospitals, and in private practice.
+In 2004, Ms. Gatto became the co-owner of a private practice in Northwest Houston and began her journey in treating children with pediatric feeding disorders.
+After years of searching for answers in traditional feeding approaches, she underwent training in the field of Orofacial Myology and became the first certified orofacial myologist in the city of Houston in 2011.
+Ms. Gatto is currently the owner of The Speech and Language Connection, which has two offices in the greater Houston area and employs multiple speech-language pathologists with various specialties.

 Amanda Moore Chastain MA, CCC-SLP, COM®